d3/d3-dsv/README.md

 <a name="dsv_parseRows" href="#dsv_parseRows">#</a> <i>dsv</i>.<b>parseRows</b>(<i>string</i>[, <i>accessor</i>])

 Parses the specified *string*, which must be in the delimiter-separated values format with the appropriate delimiter, returning an array of arrays representing the parsed rows.
-The string is assumed to be [RFC4180-compliant](http://tools.ietf.org/html/rfc4180).

 Unlike [*dsv*.parse](#dsv_parse), this method treats the header line as a standard row, and should be used whenever DSV content does not contain a header.
 Each row is represented as an array rather than an object.
 Rows may have variable length.
-For example, consider the following CSV file:
+For example, consider the following CSV file, which notably lacks a header line:

 ```
 1997,Ford,E350,2.34